7 New Battery Technologies to Watch

 How Will They Be Used?

-Companies like Conamix, an electric vehicle battery manufacturer, are working to make lithium-sulfur batteries a reality, aiming to have them commercially available within the next five years, according to the clean energy news site, CleanTechnica.
-There’s even hope lithium-sulfur batteries could be used to power aircraft and trains, along with energy storage, according to Electrek, an electric transportation and sustainable energy publication.
+Companies like Conamix, an electric vehicle battery manufacturer, are working to make lithium-sulfur batteries a reality, aiming to have them commercially available by 2028, according to the clean energy news site, CleanTechnica.
+There’s even hope lithium-sulfur batteries could be used to power aircraft and trains, along with energy storage, according to Electrek.

 Pros and Cons of Lithium-Sulfur Batteries

 Lithium-sulfur batteries are believed to be more efficient than lithium-ion batteries, which could increase the range and storage capacity of electric vehicles.
-Additionally, sulfur is affordable and abundant, which could mean lower cost.
-And since the manufacturing process for these batteries is like the one used for lithium ion batteries, the same facilities could also be used for production.
-They also require less energy to produce, which could reduce costs by more than 25 percent, according to Conamix’s website.
+Additionally, sulfur is affordable and abundant, which could mean lower costs.
+And since the manufacturing process for these batteries is like the one used for lithium-ion batteries, the same facilities could also be used for production.
+Advancements in lithium-sulfur batteries have also resulted in ultra-fast charging and made them useful for raising the storage capacity of renewable energy technologies

 One of the major drawbacks of this new battery technology is corrosion, though new designs are in the works to curb it.
-Another disadvantage is that these batteries in their current state don’t last nearly as long as lithium-ion batteries — about half the available charging cycles.
+Another disadvantage is that these batteries don’t last as long as lithium-ion batteries.

 An overview of the benefits of removing cobalt from batteries. | Video: CNBC